Get Tech Tips

 For those of you who don't know, a millivolt system uses a thermocouple/thermopile with a standing (constant) pilot flame to generate a tiny “millivolt” signal used to control the furnace rather than the 24v signal modern thermostats use.

-There's still a ton of millivolt furnaces out there, and many of the owners want the new and fancy wi-fi thermostats.
+There's still a ton of millivolt furnaces out there, and many of the owners want the new and fancy Wi-Fi thermostats.
 If you're not sure how to get the 24v out of a millivolt system, this tip is for you.

-But first, let's go over a couple of basics.
+But first, let's go over some basics:

 You'll be using an isolation relay.
 It's just an SPST (single-pole, single-throw) NO (normally open) relay to separate the different voltages in a system.